 Literally.

 In a way, the arrested tree has outlived its oppressor.
+The officer who ordered its arrest is long dead, his name barely remembered.
+The empire he represented has crumbled.
+But the tree?
 It’s become a local legend.
-A meme before memes.
+A meme before memes existed.
 A botanical middle finger to arrogance.
 And honestly?
 I kind of love that.

 Final Thought: The Best Kind of Prisoner

-Some monuments are built.
-Some are born.
-And some are just minding their own business when a uniformed human decides they’re a threat.
+Some monuments are built with intention, designed to commemorate great events or honor important figures.
+Some emerge organically from the collective memory of a community.
+And some, like the arrested tree of Landi Kotal, are just minding their own business when a uniformed human decides they’re a threat.

 So if you’re ever near the Khyber Pass and you see a chained tree standing in the sun, give it a nod.
 That thing’s doing life for a crime it didn’t commit.
-And somehow, it makes the rest of us feel a little freer.
+And somehow, after more than 125 years of captivity, it makes the rest of us feel a little freer.

 Sources: